asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 However, the tool started out being built **ONLY** for dereferencing `$ref` based on the [JSON Reference specification and the JSON Pointer specification](https://github.com/APIDevTools/json-schema-ref-parser/issues/22#issuecomment-231783185).
 At least it was, now it's not easy to figure out what it is for, as [it allows extra properties](https://github.com/APIDevTools/json-schema-ref-parser/issues/232) but [$id is not taken into account](https://github.com/APIDevTools/json-schema-ref-parser/issues/136).

-This leaves us in a big of a struggle, as [there are not many alternatives](https://json-schema.org/implementations.html#general-processing), for JS [@hyperjump/json-schema-core](https://github.com/jdesrosiers/json-schema-core) looks promising, but there are no tooling that our [Go parser](https://github.com/asyncapi/parser-go) can use.
+This leaves us in a bit of a struggle, as [there are not many alternatives](https://json-schema.org/implementations.html#general-processing); JS [@hyperjump/json-schema-core](https://github.com/jdesrosiers/json-schema-core) looks promising, but there's no tooling that our [Go parser](https://github.com/asyncapi/parser-go) can use.

-And with no official or community tooling, we are left with having to develop it our selves to adopt the spec...
+And with no official or community tooling, we are left with having to develop it ourselves to adopt the spec...
 There are luckily efforts being made in [JSON Schema to adopt to such a change](https://github.com/json-schema-org/community/discussions/113).

 # Final word
-That concludes the rabbit hole me and Sergio went down, for a simple `$ref` keyword...
+That concludes the rabbit hole that Sergio and I went down, for a simple `$ref` keyword...
 (ONE KEYWORD! :sweat_smile:)

 All I can add here, in the end, is a serious :pray: that we start switching the mindset from tooling for specification is something others build, to something we all have to build together.